 Community Name View Name Access Right

-dlink ReadView read_write
+----dlink ReadView read_write

 private CommunityView read_write

 public CommunityView read_only

-Purpose Used to configure a name for the SNMP engine on the Switch.
-Syntax config snmp engineID <snmp_engineID>

-Description The config snmp engineID command configures a name for the identify the SNMP engine on the Switch.

-SNMP engine on the Switch.

-Parameters <snmp_engineID> - An alphanumeric string that will be used to
+config snmp engineID Purpose Used to configure a name for the SNMP engine on the Switch.
+Syntax config snmp engineID <snmp_engineid></snmp_engineid> Description The config snmp engineID command configures a name for the SNMP engine on the Switch.
+Parameters <snmp_engineid> - An alphanumeric string that will be used to identify the SNMP engine on the Switch.</snmp_engineid> Restrictions Only administrator-level users can issue this command.